briandrum/codes.forchagrin.com/_chapters/chapter-1135-office-district.md

 set forth below.
 (Ord.
 2019-39.
 Passed 8-13-19.)

-1. _(a)_ Main Uses.
+1. _(a)_ **Main Uses.**

-    1. _(1)_ **Office Buildings.** Office buildings, accommodating accounting, administrative, business, executive, government, insurance, investment, professional, public or quasi-public, real estate or travel agency establishments, except that no retails sales or retail services shall be permitted as their main use.
+    1. _(1)_ **Office Buildings.**

+        1. _(A)_ Office buildings, accommodating accounting, administrative, business, executive, governmental, insurance, investment, professional, public or quasi-public, real estate or travel agency establishments.

+        2. _(B)_ Retail sales or retail services may occupy thirty percent (30%) or less of the total square feet of a multi-tenant office building.
+        Access to such retail use shall be through the primary means of ingress and egress to and from the principal building.

     2. _(2)_ **Medical offices.** Medical office buildings and outpatient clinics.